ericmao2008/EleanorsNotes/80 Stories/81 Primordial/Biladiyn Bred.md

 "Now," $order head title$ said, and led him into a small classroom off the main balcony.

-- [!] go back and edit this scene so that the way it looks is similar to the central room in Sabrina the Teenaged Witch Netflix series, with a big sculpture of [[Healer Mage]] and her brother in the center, a big open space, books, and then the balcony overtop that leads to a bunch of different classrooms.
+- [!] go back and edit this scene so that the way it looks is similar to the central room in Sabrina the Teenaged Witch Netflix series, with a big sculpture of [[2022.04.27 The Apothecary's Daughter (MF)]] and her brother in the center, a big open space, books, and then the balcony overtop that leads to a bunch of different classrooms.

 $HealerMage2$ was five years younger than Iganmor.
 She was going to be beautiful — not in the way that appealed to him, but with the sort of $descripton$ that was going to make it harder to keep her safe, because anywhere she went in public, she'd be mobbed by admirers.
 He imagined the reactions of the $idle male youths$ in the market square buying finger food and